Help and Support

 The Office of the Ombudsperson is a confidential, neutral, informal and independent resource for navigating life at Northwestern.
 Services include facilitating communication, providing referrals and consulting on conflict resolution and University policies and procedures.
 The ombudsperson can provide information that relates to your situation, suggest options available to you, and mediate and facilitate "difficult conversations.”
 But they cannot give legal advice, conduct formal investigations, or change rules, policies or procedures.

 STUDENTS WITH DISABILITIES

-Accommodations such as in lectures and in test taking for students with disabilities are determined solely and confidentially by the AccessibleNU office.
+Accommodations in lectures and in test taking for students with disabilities are determined solely and confidentially by the AccessibleNU office.
 They evaluate, and confidentially inform instructors about any accommodations that are necessary.
 Instructors cannot independently make accommodations or deny accommodations specified by AccessibleNU.

 PROBLEMS ENCOUNTERED AS A TEACHING ASSISTANT

 When serving as a Teaching Assistant (TA), students should expect that faculty act as a mentor.
 Faculty are asked to monitor how TAs are doing in the discussion section(s) and other duties, and to provide constructive advice.
 However, TAs have a right to be treated with respect.
-The inevitable mistakes or errors should be discussed with the instructor and treated as a learning experience.
+Inevitable mistakes or errors should be discussed with the instructor and treated as a learning experience.
 If there is unresolved conflict with an instructor, contact the Associate Chair.
 For issues with a student in the class, contact the instructor of the course and/or the Director of Undergraduate Studies.

 SUGGESTIONS FOR IMPROVEMENTS TO OUR PROGRAM